If our chaotic operator is derived correctly, then the Riemann hypothesis holds true: Introduction

 \section{Introduction}

-The Riemann Hypothesis, formulated by Bernhard Riemann in 1859, is one of the most profound unsolved problems in mathematics.
-It conjectures that all nontrivial zeros of the Riemann zeta function lie on the critical line \( \text{Re}(s) = \frac{1}{2} \), where \( s = \sigma + it \) is a complex number with real part \( \sigma \) and imaginary part \( t \).
-The significance of this conjecture spans across various branches of mathematics, including number theory, complex analysis, and spectral theory \cite{3}.
+The Riemann Hypothesis, formulated by Bernhard Riemann in 1859, asserts that all nontrivial zeros of the Riemann zeta function $\zeta(s)$ lie on the critical line $\Re(s)=\tfrac{1}{2}$, where $s=\sigma+it$ is a complex variable with real part $\sigma$ and imaginary part $t$ \cite{3}.
+This conjecture lies at the heart of analytic number theory and has deep consequences for the distribution of prime numbers, the behaviour of $L$–functions, and connections to spectral theory and mathematical physics \cite{1,2,39}.
+A particularly influential viewpoint, going back to Hilbert and Pólya, is that there should exist a self-adjoint (Hermitian) operator whose spectrum coincides with the imaginary parts of the nontrivial zeros; the reality of the spectrum would then imply the Riemann Hypothesis \cite{2,34,35}.

-The Hilbert-Polya conjecture, proposed by David Hilbert and George Pólya, posits a deep connection between the distribution of nontrivial zeros of the Riemann zeta function and the eigenvalues of certain Hermitian operators.
-This conjecture suggests that the eigenvalues of these operators can provide insights into the behavior of the nontrivial zeros and potentially lead to a proof of the Riemann Hypothesis \cite{2}.